Is a Manchester Terrier the Right Breed for You?

 What Does a Manchester Terrier Cost?

-The price of a MT puppy or adult varies from region to region, but it’s in the range of $700–$1,200.
+The price of a MT puppy or adult varies from region to region.
 Prices may be higher or lower depending on the MT's lineage and quality, and whether it is sold for show or companionship.
 At this price, the vast majority of breeders never make money on their puppies.
 With genetic testing, routine care for the mother, vet care for the puppies, and a dozen other expenses, breeders seldom so much as break even.

 A Final Word: